One of the most famous attractions in the heart of Jaipur, Rajasthan, is the Jantar Mantar complex.

 There's also a very similar Jantar Mantar complex in Delhi, built also by Sawai Jai Singh, but it's not quite as well-preserved or as large as the complex in Jaipur.

-Fourteen different objects, all precisely crafted to observe the stars and planets, measure the time, and trace celestial objects, makes for a pretty interesting attraction in Jaipur.
+Fourteen different objects, all precisely crafted to observe the stars and planets, measure the time, and track celestial objects, makes for a pretty interesting attraction in Jaipur.